all Special educational needs articles

 Whether your child is just learning to read and print letters or looking for ways to put their creative writing skills to the test, we've...

-Supporting a child with special educational needs during the coronavirus outbreak
+Supporting a child with special educational needs during Covid-19 times

-If your child with SEN is struggling with lockdown, read our advice on helping them cope in these unsettling times.
+If your child with SEN is struggling with the constant changes to their daily routine, read our advice on helping them cope in these unsettling times.

 SEN home learning survival guide